ahemberg/pico_w_power_meter_mpy/README.md

 # Pico Power meter

-A micropython project to read a home power meters impulse LED, convert the rate to watt and publis this data to an MQTT server.
-The program is written for the RPI Pico W
+A MicroPython project to read a home power meter's impulse LED, convert the rate to watts, and publish this data to an MQTT server.
+The program is written for the RPi Pico W.

 ## Requirements
-This program is written in micropython for the pico_w.
-Instructions for how to install micropython can be found on the [official raspberry pi website](https://projects.raspberrypi.org/en/projects/get-started-pico-w/1)
+Consider revising to "This program is written in MicroPython for the Pico W. Instructions for installing MicroPython can be found on the  [official raspberry pi website](https://projects.raspberrypi.org/en/projects/get-started-pico-w/1)

 Additional requirements used are `mqtt-simple` and `mqtt-robust`, these need to be installed on the board using mip.
 Connect to the board and install: